cubicap/Jaculus-machine/docs/getting-started.md

 jac::Value result = machine.evalFile("./main.js", jac::EvalFlags::Global);
 ```

 Both `eval` and `evalFile`, however, only evaluate the code and do not control the event loop.
-For that, we would need `EventLoopFeature`.
+For that, we need to use the `EventLoopFeature`.

 ## MFeatures
-MFeatures are the building blocks of a Machine.
-The stack design of Machine allows interfacing with different MFeatures in C++ directly
+MFeatures are the core building blocks of a Machine.
+The stack design of a Machine allows interfacing with
-and to implement new MFeatures on top of existing ones without a large performance penalty.
+different MFeatures in C++ directly and to implement new MFeatures on top of existing ones without
+a large performance penalty.

 Only the most basic and necessary MFeatures are included with the library: